-- If you have consented to the processing of your personal information, then I may process your information for the Purposes set out above to the extent to which you have consented to me doing so. - If you are a client, processing is necessary for the performance of a contract for legal services or in order to take steps at your request prior to entering into a contract. - In relation to information which is in categories (g) to (o) above (these being categories which are considered to include particularly sensitive information and which include information about criminal convictions or proceedings) I rely on your consent for any processing for the purposes set out in purposes (ii), (iv), (vi), (ix) and (x) above.
+- If you have consented to the processing of your personal information, then I may process your information for the purposes set out above to the extent to which you have consented to me doing so. - If you are a client, processing is necessary for the performance of a contract for legal services or in order to take steps at your request prior to entering into a contract. - In relation to information which are considered to include particularly sensitive information and which include information about criminal convictions or proceeding I rely on your consent for any processing for the purposes set out in purposes (ii), (iv), (vii), (viii) and (d) and (e) above.
 I need your consent to carry out processing of this data for these purposes.
-However, if you do not consent to processing for purposes (iv) and (x) (responding to potential complaints and providing a reference) I will be unable to take your case or to provide a reference.
-This is because I need to be able to retain all the material about your case until there is no prospect of a complaint and to provide an informed and complete reference.

-- In relation to information in categories (g) to (o) above (these being categories which are considered to be particularly sensitive information and include information about criminal convictions or proceedings), I am entitled by law to process the information where the processing is necessary for legal proceedings, legal advice, or otherwise for establishing, exercising or defending legal rights. - In relation to information which is not in categories (g) to (o) above, I rely on my legitimate interest and/or the legitimate interests of a third party in carrying out the processing for the Purposes set out above. - In certain circumstances processing may be necessary in order that I can comply with a legal obligation to which I am subject (including carrying out anti-money laundering or terrorist financing checks). - The processing is necessary to publish judgments or other decisions of courts or tribunals.
+However, if you do not consent to processing for purposes (iv) (responding to potential complaints) I will be unable to take your case.
+This is because I need to be able to retain all the material about your case until there is no prospect of a complaint and to provide an informed and complete reference. - In relation to information in categories which are considered to be particularly sensitive information and include information about criminal convictions or proceedings, I am entitled by law to process the information where the processing is necessary for legal proceedings, legal advice, or otherwise for establishing, exercising or defending legal rights. - In relation to information which is not in the above categories, I rely on my legitimate interest and/or the legitimate interests of a third party in carrying out the processing for the Purposes set out above. - In certain circumstances processing may be necessary in order that I can comply with a legal obligation to which I am subject. - The processing is necessary to publish judgments or other decisions of courts or tribunals.